LaCorridor/Logging.AzureEventHubs/README.md

 Logging.EventHubs implements logger providers for .NET Core 2.0 applications.
 It intends to provide a simple way to write .NET Core application logs into EventHubs.

 # Getting Started
-## Install the pcakge
+## Install the package
-* Install the Nuget Package by .NET CLI:
+* Install the NuGet Package by .NET CLI:
 ```
 dotnet add package LaCorridor.Logging.AzureEventHubs
 ```
 Or
-* Install the Nuget Package by Package Manager:
+* Install the NuGet Package by Package Manager:
 ```
 Install-Package LaCorridor.Logging.AzureEventHubs
 ```